 The time frame for our PTSD Program from start to finish can vary anywhere from 10-13 months, depending on our current training status.
 Currently we are the leading company in the U.S with the lowest time frame as we carry no waiting list.
 We don't intent to carry any waiting list as we like to keep our program more customer oriented and unique for our customers.
 Our deliveries consist 3 days in home training where a trainer will work with you and yourself & family member working on how to handle your dog properly at home, in public and everywhere in-between.
 We've had great success with our in home deliveries as our client learn better in their in home environment.
 Prior to the delivery we mail out our informational DVD that cover anything from the commands, hand commands, and being out in public with your service dog, this helps our clients who learn by repetition.

-Thank You Thank you for taking the time to learn how our program works, as it is especially beneficial and required for each applicant.
+Thank you for taking the time to learn how our program works, as it is especially beneficial and required for each applicant.
 We want you to be well informed of the ins and outs of getting a service dog through Loyalty Service Dogs.
 We want to build a loyal trust worthy relationship with each and everyone of our families.
 Please fill out an online application to begin your journey to getting your service dog.